Analyzing Danimer Scientific (DNMR) & Its Peers

 |$263.33 million

-Danimer Scientific’s peers have higher revenue and earnings than Danimer Scientific.
-Danimer Scientific is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Danimer Scientific’s rivals have higher revenue and earnings than Danimer Scientific.
+Danimer Scientific is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

-This is a breakdown of current ratings and recommmendations for Danimer Scientific and its peers, as reported by MarketBeat.com.
+This is a summary of current ratings and target prices for Danimer Scientific and its rivals, as reported by MarketBeat.

 |Sell Ratings